-The aim of this module is to provide a big picture overview of contemporary human molecular genetics, as background to further HT and TT lectures.
+The aim of this module is to provide a big picture overview of how genomics is used in human molecular genetics, as background to further HT lectures.

-- 1. Lecture 1: Overview of the human genome and the Human Genome Project - 2.
-Lecture 2: Overview of the 'Omics' and cutting edge sequencing technologies - 3.
-Lecture 3: Human Microbiome Project
+1. Lecture 1: Overview of the human genome and the Human Genome Project TS 2.
+Lecture 2: Overview of the 'Omics' and cutting edge sequencing technologies TS 3.
+Lecture 3: Human Microbiome Project TS SC 4.
+Lecture 4: Ancient DNA